ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

    - [Client](https://github.com/qbzzt/20240901-secret-state/tree/main/packages/client), which runs [Vite](https://vitejs.dev/) to serve the UI and client code to web browsers.
    - [Server](https://github.com/qbzzt/20240901-secret-state/tree/main/packages/server), which performs the server actions

-2. After the `contracts` package deploys the MUD contracts and then runs [the `PostDeploy.s.sol` script](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/script/PostDeploy.s.sol).
+2. The `contracts` package deploys the MUD contracts and then runs [the `PostDeploy.s.sol` script](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/script/PostDeploy.s.sol).
 This script sets the configuration.
-The code from github specified [a 10x5 minefield with eight mines in it](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/script/PostDeploy.s.sol#L23).
+The code from github specifies [a 10x5 minefield with eight mines in it](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/script/PostDeploy.s.sol#L23).

 3. [The server](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts) starts by [setting up MUD](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L6).
 Among other things, this activates data synchronization, so that a copy of the relevant tables exists in the server's memory.

 4. The server subscribes a function to be executed [when the `Configuration` table changes](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L23).
-[This function](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L24-L168) is called when `PostDeploy.s.sol` executes.
+[This function](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L24-L168) is called after `PostDeploy.s.sol` executes and modifies the table.

 5. When the server initialization function has the configuration, [it calls `zkFunctions`](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L34-L35) to initialize [the zero-knowledge part of the server](#using-zokrates-from-typescript).
 This cannot happen until we get the configuration because the zero-knowledge functions have to have the width and height of the minefield as constants.

-6. After the zero-knowledge part of the server is initialized, the next step is to [deploy the zero-knowledge verification contract to the blockchain](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L42-L53) and set the verified address in MUD.
+6. After the zero-knowledge part of the server is initialized, the next step is to [deploy the zero-knowledge verification contract to the blockchain](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L42-L53) and set the verifiee address in MUD.

 7. Finally, we subscribe to updates so we'll see when a player requests either [to start a new game](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L55-L71) or to [dig in an existing game](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/server/src/app.ts#L73-L108).

 #### New game {#new-game-flow}

-This is what happens when the user requests a new game.
+This is what happens when the player requests a new game.

-1. If there is no game in progress, or there is one but with a gameId of zero, the client displays a [new game button](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/client/src/App.tsx#L175).
+1. If there is no game in progress for this player, or there is one but with a gameId of zero, the client displays a [new game button](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/client/src/App.tsx#L175).
 When the user presses this button, [React runs the `newGame` function](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/client/src/App.tsx#L96).

 2. [`newGame`](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/client/src/mud/createSystemCalls.ts#L43-L46) is a `System` call.
-In MUD all calls are routed through the `World`, and in most cases you call `<namespace>__<function name>`.
+In MUD all calls are routed through the `World` contract, and in most cases you call `<namespace>__<function name>`.
 In this case, the call is to `app__newGame`, which MUD then routes to [`newGame` in `GameSystem`](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/src/systems/GameSystem.sol#L16-L22).

 3. The on-chain function checks that the player does not have a game in progress, and if there isn't one [adds the request to the `PendingGame` table](https://github.com/qbzzt/20240901-secret-state/blob/main/packages/contracts/src/systems/GameSystem.sol#L21).